Blue Line (Mumbai Metro): Dispute over initial fare

 In an interview with DNA published on 9 May, MMRDA Commissioner U.P.S.
 Madan declared that the August 2013 fares were final stating, "There is already a fare notification in place about metro, which is final.
 The notification was issued recently with a revision in ticket prices.
 The fare notification is final and binding."
 Anil Galgali, an RTI activist and chairman of the Mumbai-based NGO Athak Seva Sangh, wrote a letter to the Chief Minister on 2 May 2014, urging him to use his special powers to prevent the fare hike.
-Galgali stated, "The Maharashtra state government should use its special powers and stop the new fares from being implemented.
+Galgali said, "The Maharashtra state government should use its special powers and stop the new fares from being implemented.
 The delay in project and increase in cost is not the fault of Mumbai's citizens.
 It is the responsibility of the Maharashtra state government to act against MMOPL's demands."
 He further accused the MMOPL of "blackmailing the government and playing with citizens".
 MMOPL announced the minimum and maximum fares on the line as ₹ 10 and ₹ 40 respectively in early May 2014.
 However, MMOPL later announced a special introductory fare of ₹ 10, regardless of distance, for the first 30 days of service, i.e. from 8 June to 8 July.

 On 9 June 2014, the MMRDA filed a case in the Bombay High Court seeking appointment of an arbitrator for the fare.